 Mindfulness is considered today to be one of the most powerful self-care tools for emotional and physical health.
-Its origins go back to ancient meditation practises but it is used widely today in health settings, schools, the armed forces and many companies including Google, Apple, AOL, eBay, IBM and Yahoo!
-I use mindfulness a lot in my counselling sessions and really encourage my clients to try it!
+Its origins go back to ancient meditation practices but it is used widely today in health settings, schools, the armed forces and many companies including Google, Apple, AOL, eBay, IBM and Yahoo.
+I really encourage all my clients to try it.

 What is mindfulness?